Saitama Wild Knights: Growth and success (1975–2002)

-Early Top League Era (2003 to 2012)
+Early Top League Era (2003–2012)

-In 2003 the Japan Rugby Football Union launched the Top League, Japan's first nationwide domestic rugby competition.
+In 2003 the Japan Rugby Football Union (JRFU) launched the Top League, Japan's first nationwide domestic rugby competition.
 Held annually between September and February, the Top League would mark a new future for the sport in Japan and a fully professional structure would help clubs like the Wild Knights to attract better players.

 Immediately prior to the launch of the Top League in 2003, the club renamed the name to "Sanyo Wild Knights".
 In the maiden season of the Top League, the club finished in 7th but did manage to win the Fair Play Award for 2003–04.
 The league that year was won by the Kobe Kobelco Steelers.
 The Wild Knights fans were also awarded the Japan Special Award for their support and atmosphere.
 The club's starting scrum-half Wataru Ikeda was also chosen for the league Best XV that year.

 The following season seemed to mirror the first, as the Wild Knights fans were again awarded the Special Award and the club finished in 7th.
 They exited the Microsoft Cup in the first round.
 2006 saw them finish runners-up in the league and see team-members Tony Brown and Yamauchi Tomokazu selected for the league's Best XV.

 In 2008, the club was crowned Top League champions, managing to go on a 13-game unbeaten record on their way to the title.
 The club won their second Top League crown in 2010 only to lose out in the playoffs.
-However, the club's success was mirrored in the fact that Naoki Kawamata, Shota Horie, Seiichi Shimomura, Tomonori Kitagawa and Atsushi Tatanabe selected in the league's Best XV.
+However, the club's success was mirrored in the fact that Naoki Kawamata, Shota Horie, Seiichi Shimomura, Tomoki Kitagawa and Atsushi Tatanabe selected in the league's Best XV.
 Fullback Atsushi Tatanabe was also crowned the league's top scorer and best kicker for 2009.

 In 2011, despite finishing in 3rd during the regular league season, the club won the Championship play-offs by beating Suntory Sungoliath 28–23 in the final.
 Akihito Yamada was named MVP for the entire season.
 The club were runners-up in the play-offs in 2012.

-Panasonic Wild Knights (2012 to 2021)
+Panasonic Wild Knights (2012–2021)

 Prior to the start of the 2012–13 season, the club was sold to Panasonic corporation and renamed the Panasonic Wild Knights, the name they currently bear.
 The team colours were switched from red and black to predominantly blue and black.

 In 2014, Head Coach Norifumi Nakajima left the club on the back of a historic double championship Top League and All-Japan Rugby Football Championship during the 2013–14 season.
 On 21 April 2014, it was confirmed that former Wallabies and Crusaders Head Coach Robbie Deans would become the new coach of Panasonic Wild Knights.